5 tips to help protect yourself against identity theft

 Likewise, TaxSlayer cares about safeguarding the data and privacy of individuals.
 You play an important role, too.
 TaxSlayer Chief Information Security Officer Michael Blache, recommends five tips for protecting yourself from identity theft:

 Password protect your accounts.
 Create a complex password using upper- and lower-case letters and numbers.
 The security standard for eight character passwords was released in 1985.
 Now, passwords should be at least 15 characters long.
 Because complex passwords can be difficult to remember, there are many tips and tricks to help create a strong password that is easy to remember.
-Check out this site for some suggestions.
+Check out these password recommendations for some suggestions.

 Do not reuse passwords.
 In addition to password protecting your accounts, use a different password for each account.
 That way, every account won’t be compromised if one account is compromised.
 Keeping up with different passwords for multiple accounts can be difficult.
 Password managers such as LastPass and KeePass offer software solutions to help ease the burden.

 Be wary of email.
 Never send personal details via email.
 If you absolutely have to email personal information, attach a password protected document to the email with the needed information.
 Make sure the password is complex and different from any other account.
 Use another method, such as a phone call, to relay the password for the file to the intended recipient.
 This should be done as a last resort and does not provide complete protection.

 Be careful what you post on social media.
 Attackers can use your posts to learn more about you and potentially compromise your accounts.
 For example, you use the security question, “What was the first elementary school you attended?”
 If you post a childhood photo of you and a friend at South Elementary, the attacker has a good idea of the security question’s answer.